Frequently Asked Questions

 FAQs

-Does Coral Restoration really make a difference in helping to stabilize the ocean’s ecosystem?
+Does Coral Restoration make a difference in helping to stabilize the ocean’s ecosystem?

 • Coral reefs make up 1% of the ocean.
-Thirty percent of that 1% is now dead due to human impact within the last 40 years.
-Without coral, the ocean dies.
-It is an essential link to the ocean ecosystem.
-Twenty-five percent of all marine life lives in coral reefs and another large percentage lives off the fish that travel between the deep ocean and the reefs.
-The reef is a sanctuary for young marine life until it’s old enough to travel to the open ocean.
+Thirty percent of that 1% has perished in the last 40 years.
+Corals are an essential link to the ocean ecosystem.
+Twenty-five percent of all marine life spends at least part of their lives in coral reefs.
+The reef is a sanctuary for young marine life

 What are the types of pollution affecting the coral?

-• Carbon emissions (Co2) create heat in the atmosphere that heats the ocean and changes its pH level, which damages the coral.
+• Carbon emissions (CO2) create heat in the atmosphere, which heats the ocean and changes its pH level, damaging coral.

-• Methane emission is given off from cattle and other grass-eating animals, landfills, and industry, heating up the atmosphere even more than Co2 does.
+• Cattle and other grass-eating animals, landfills, and industry emit methane, which heats the atmosphere even more than CO2 does.

 • Plastic, fishing nets, fishing methods, and paint leeching off docked ships in reef areas also damage and kill coral.